Jahnavi Ray

 Edit Content

-Account Based Marketing, Insights
+Account Based Marketing, AI & Marketing, Insights

 Beyond the AI Facade: How to Actually Scale Intimacy in ABM Without Breaking Your Stack